joeteicher/CodeConjurer/README.md

-### README for CodeSorcerer Project
+### README for CodeConjurer Project

 ---

-#### CodeSorcerer: Simplifying Complex Programming with GPT-4
+#### CodeConjurer: Simplifying Complex Programming with GPT-4

 ---

-**CodeSorcerer** is an evolving tool designed with a vision to redefine the developer's role in the coding process.
+**CodeConjurer** is an evolving tool designed with a vision to redefine the developer's role in the coding process.
 By automating the mundane and routine aspects of software development, it aims to significantly increase efficiency and productivity.
-At the core of CodeSorcerer is the integration of the GPT-4 API, transforming the developer's role into a more supervisory one, where they guide and assist the AI in tackling complex or nuanced coding challenges.
+At the core of CodeConjurer is the integration of the GPT-4 API, transforming the developer's role into a more supervisory one, where they guide and assist the AI in tackling complex or nuanced coding challenges.
 This shift marks a transition towards a collaborative coding experience where the human expertise complements AI's processing power, making software development more intuitive and less time-intensive.

 ---